 But one late afternoon in September 2001, as I worked from home on my company-issued laptop and contemplated another dinner of Brie and crackers with my roommate, my dad showed up unannounced at my apartment.
 He got right to it, no chit-chat.
 His words made my stomach drop.
 “Mom had an appointment, and there’s some bad stuff going on.”
 A scan had showed metastases: the cancer had invaded her bones and now required a powerful drug, Herceptin, to keep it from spreading further.
 Keeping the disease under control was now the best-case scenario; once cancer spreads to the bones, it’s rarely curable.

 I stared at my dad, a jumble of frightening thoughts spinning in my head and hurtling down into a dark cave.
 I wanted to be numb, not let the weight of his words sink in.
 “But, what does this MEAN?”
 I asked him, again and again, even though I knew.
-My mom was fighting for her life.
-This would never go away.
+My mom’s life had never been more precarious.
+This threat would never go away.

 But we were fortunate.
 Herceptin worked amazingly well for my mom in the next few years, shrinking her tumors and halting the cancer’s progression.
 My mom responded so well to the drug that her oncologist was literally jumping up and down with excitement when she called us with the good news.
 We’d all received a gift: more time.